Is Commercial Real Estate a Good Investment? (Pros & Cons)

 Commercial real estate investments are often less liquid than residential property or securities.
 Depending on factors like location, property type, and market conditions, it can take months or even years to sell a commercial building.

-If you need to sell quickly, you may have to accept a lower price, which defeats the goal of investing in property.
+If you need to sell quickly, you may have to accept a lower price, which defeats the goal of real estate investment.
 Hence, the relative illiquidity of commercial real estate needs to be considered, especially if you foresee needing access to your capital within a short timeframe.
-We recommend investing in real estate only if you plan to hold it over the long term.

 Tips for Mitigating the Disadvantages of Commercial Real Estate